Introduction

 File your agreement, if you have one

-- A copy of your signed agreement
+- a copy of your signed parenting and/or support agreement

-- A blank Requisition (Form 17.1)
+- a blank Requisition (Form 17.1), and

-- $30 to pay the filing fee
+- $30 to pay the filing fee.

 How to file your agreement

-Make a copy of your signed agreement.
+Make a copy of your signed parenting and/or support agreement.

 Take the Requisition, a copy of your agreement, and the $30 filing fee to the registry.